varletjs/axle/packages/axle/README.md

     url: '/user',
     // Whether to send the request immediately, defaults true
     immediate: false,
-    // Whether to reload when the data changes, defaults false
+    // Whether to reload when the data changes
     reloadWatch: () => id,
     // Whether the value needs to be reset before requesting, defaults false
     resetValue: true,